 Do you want a notebook as vegan as you are?
 Or, are you tired of seeing what you wrote on the other side of the page bleeding through and ruining two pages?
 Then give Dingbats Earth Collection Dot Grid Notebooks a try.

 Pad and Quill

-Pad and Quill just launched their first line of luxury dot-grid notebooks and it’s fantastic!
+Pad and Quill just launched their first line of luxury dot-grid notebooks and it’s fantastic.
 The hardcover is wrapped in a cool grey linen fabric that makes this a very elegant option for beginners.
-One of the best things about ordering from Pad and Quill is that they offer custom leather covers for their journals!
-You can even get your intials embossed on the leather!
+One of the best things about ordering from Pad and Quill is that they offer custom leather covers for their journals.
+You can even get your initials embossed on the leather!

-For all the specs and a detailed review check out Pad and Quill Notebooks – best bullet journal ever?
+For all the specs and a detailed review check out my in-depth review.

 The Best Pens